maxja/book-terraform-in-action/README.md

 it intended to add additional line that you added into configuration.

 Terraform will call `Update` function on `apply` command run.

+> If you alter `filename` to some other filename, terraform will acknowledge that, remove previous file
+> and create a new one.

+In this example, any change will force terraform for immutable changes, meaning re-creation of a file.
+But if possible, terraform will try to create in-place changes at-first.

+> `terraform plan` is an important command to monitor and control upcoming changes.

+> `-auto-approve` flag for `terraform apply` command skips required sanity check.